tobiasuihlein/hospital_register/README.md

 In order to map places in Germany to the federal states, data from [opendatasoft](https://public.opendatasoft.com/explore/) was used.
 The information about the treatment codes is taken from [VDEK](https://www.vdek.com/vertragspartner/Krankenhaeuser/Datenaustausch/technische_anlagen_2023/_jcr_content/par/download_487520998).

+**Klinikatlas API requests**

+The list of all hospitals including the following information was retrieved via API requests:
+- Name of the hospital
+- Address
+- Phone number and mail
+- Latitude and Longitude
+- Link

 **Web Scraping Klinikatlas**

 Klinikatlas provides various data about hospitals in Germany, of which the following were gathered via web scraping: